 Avocados (Persea americana) originated in Mexico and Central America.
 The first records of avocados were discovered in Aztec writings, and avocado seeds were discovered buried inside Aztec cities along with other rubble.
 (The modern name "avocado" actually comes from the Aztec word "ahuacati," meaning testicles, which described how the avocado fruit looked hanging on the tree.)
-Avocados are now grown in warm and tropical climates around the world, in U.S. Department of Agriculture plant hardiness zones 9 through 12.
+Avocados are now grown in warm and tropical climates around the world, and they're perennials in U.S. Department of Agriculture plant hardiness zones 9 through 12, depending on cultivar.

 Avocado Preferred Climate

 The preferred avocado tree zones are tropical and Mediterranean climates where temperatures stay warm year-round.
 The avocado tree is a tropical plant and does not like frost or temperatures under 50 degrees Fahrenheit.
 In spite of that, mature trees can tolerate brief periods at temperatures as low as 28 F.